 It’s already November, and as you know, moms have it rough around the holidays.
-It's time to start making plans for travel, days off school and even meals as two of the major U.S. holidays approach.
-And don't forget - it's an election year, too!
-As if things weren't already dramatic enough at the holidays!
+It's time to start making plans for travel, days off school, and even meals as two of the major U.S. holidays approach.

 So much of the holiday prep usually falls to Mom.
 Are you ready for Thanksgiving?
 What plans have you made?
 Don't forget about Black Friday - the largest and busiest shopping day of the year.
 Will you be hitting the stores as soon as Thanksgiving dinner is over, or staying home to score deals on Cyber Monday, right from your computer?
 Maybe both?

 Of course, the Thanksgiving holiday is about so much more than rushing to the stores to spend money.
 It's easy to get distracted by the bustle of the holiday season and to forget the real reasons that make the holidays truly special.
 If things seem overwhelming this year, try to focus on what you have to be thankful for.
 It helps to remember that, in spite of it all, we have a lot to be grateful for.
 Here are 5 ideas to inspire thankfulness:

 Yes, this presidential election cycle has been full of ups and downs - and controversy.
 You may even have had heated arguments with friends and family about who to vote for.
 However, the United States was the first country in history to have a democratic voting system and it changed the face of the entire world.
 Our great nation fought hard to break away from the rule of tyranny under the King and become truly free.
 Don't forget to take time to research and vote this year, even if you have to "hold your nose"- be thankful you have that right!